What are we doing?

 Numbers and facts

 - Conducted clinical studies: 6

 - At MYR we fully dedicate our work to bring benefit to Hepatitis D patients targeting a disease with high unmet medical need

 - Strong teamwork is key to our success and the fundament of our growth

 - Open communication and international, friendly and respectful atmosphere

-Recently, MYR Pharma has announced highly positive interim results in MYR 202 clinical trial, a Phase 2b study investigating Myrcudex B in chronic hepatitis delta infection.
-After 24 weeks of treatment, Myrcludex B demonstrated excellent safety profile with no drug-related serious adverse events or treatment discontinuations due to the study drug.
-Patient`s adherence to the treatment was very high.
-The primary endpoint, >2 log HDV RNA decline to baseline or negativation was met for all doses of Myrcludex B. Full results of the study will be presented in the general session of EASL (Paris, France) on 12th April 2018, at 13:30.
+MYR Pharmaceuticals has announced highly positive results from its MYR 202 clinical trial, a Phase 2b study investigating Bulevirtide in chronic hepatitis delta infection.
+After 24 weeks of treatment Bulevirtide demonstrated an excellent safety profile with no drug-related serious adverse events during the treatment period of 24 weeks and no treatment discontinuations due to the study medication.
+The primary endpoint, undetectable HDV RNA or decline of ≥2 log IU/ml HDV RNA to baseline, was met for all doses of Bulevirtide.